rohanpadhye/blog/_posts/2019-08-07-Artifact-Evaluation-Tips-for-Authors.md

 <!--On the surface, the AE process mirrors a paper submission process.
 For example, there is usually a Call for Artifacts (CFA), which provides some basic instructions, then the artifacts are submitted through a portal such as [HotCRP](http://hotcrp.com), and finally you get back reviews, possibly after one or more opportunities for rebuttal.
 However, the actual work that goes into producing and/or reviewing an artifact is vastly different from doing so for papers.
 Just like a CFP doesn't necessarily tell you what makes a good paper, the CFA does not say much about what an ideal artifact looks like.-->

 But what makes a good artifact?
-Although there exist [many](https://www.cs.cmu.edu/~mleone/how-to.html)  [great](https://www.cs.cmu.edu/~jrs/sins.html) [resources](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/) for [writing good papers](https://homes.cs.washington.edu/~mernst/advice/write-technical-paper.html), as well as for [writing good rebuttals](https://www.st.cs.uni-saarland.de/zeller/onresearch/rebuttal-patterns.php3), I haven't found anything similar for producing good artifacts for AE.
+Although there exist [many](https://www.cs.cmu.edu/~mleone/how-to.html)  [great](https://www.cs.cmu.edu/~jrs/sins.html) [resources](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/) for [writing good papers](https://homes.cs.washington.edu/~mernst/advice/write-technical-paper.html), as well as for [writing good rebuttals](https://www.st.cs.uni-saarland.de/zeller/onresearch/rebuttal-patterns.php3), I haven't found anything similar for submitting artifacts for evaluation.
 This is my attempt at filling the gap.

 <!--more-->